rapidfish/personnummer/README.md

 ## Java API to handle Swedish Personnummer, similar to SSN (Social Security Number)

-Features...

-* validates and extracts information from Swedish personnummer. *
+* API to handle Swedish Personnummer, It can do validation, extract information and even create/generate new valid Personnummer (useful when creating test data) *

-* This project was originally hosted on bitbucket 2015-09-27, but has moved to GitHub since 2020-02-19 *

-* This project is licensed under the terms of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt )*
+This project was originally hosted on bitbucket 2015-09-27, but has moved to GitHub since 2020-02-19 This project is licensed under the terms of the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.txt

 ##Example code (1)...
 Same personnummer can be written in four different ways (lengths), however it still represents the same Personnummer.